- What Causes Mouth Ulcers?

 If the oral mucosa becomes thin or damaged, the bacteria can then cause an infection and mouth ulcers can be the result.

-A food allergy or intolerance occurs because the immune system reacts against proteins found in food.
+A food allergy or intolerance can occur because the immune system reacts against proteins found in food.

 These can upset the immune response in the mouth.